Strategies for Funding

 And remember, Fab Foundation and Fab Academy Program are happy to consider giving clear visibility to major donors willing to support several students or labs.

-Fab Academy Program allocates every year a small amount of funds to cover partial scholarships for Fab Academy tuition fees, to help students with economic difficulties.
+Fab Academy Program allocates every year funds to cover partial scholarships for Fab Academy tuition fees, to help students with economic difficulties.

 How does it work?

 Fab Academy fees are comprised of 2 parts: local costs and central costs.
-See Cost Breakdown Structure.
+See Cost Structure.

 Fab Academy Central Coordination can only grant partial scholarships waiving central costs, while full scholarships must be an agreement between Central Coordination and the Local Lab (Node) who will be waving the local costs as well.

-Fab Academy Central Coordination does not offer scholarships for Labs, it offers scholarships for Fab Academy Students.
+Fab Academy Central Coordination does not offer scholarships for Nodes, it offers scholarships for Fab Academy Students, to broad the access to the course.

 - Your CV